Cost of Living in New Zealand

 We asked people how much they someone comfortably live on in New Zealand, they wrote:

 "The cost of living in New Zealand varies depending on the city and lifestyle.
 Generally, the cost of living in New Zealand is higher than in many other countries, with the average cost of living in Auckland being the highest.
 Rent, groceries, and transportation are all more expensive than in other countries.
-However, the cost of living in New Zealand is offset by the high quality of life, with excellent healthcare, education, and infrastructure," said one expat in New Zealand.
+However, the cost of living in New Zealand is offset by the high quality of life, with excellent healthcare, education, and infrastructure," remarked one in New Zealand.

 Will I save money living in New Zealand?